Cottin/learn-country-quiz/walkthrough/1-pipeline.md

 ## Setup Firebase
 One group member creates a Firebase project and sets up a Real time database in the UI.
 Then replace the firebase configuration in `App.js` with your own.
+Make sure to go to Firebase settings > Users and permissions > and add all team members as members so everyone can you the real time database UI.

 ## Run locally
 After every team member has cloned your teams fork to their local machine, have a look at the `package.json` and make sure everyone figures out and are able to run the app for development now when it is connected to your own real time database in Firebase.